aqjune-aws/cav25-artifact/README.md

 Here we provide the instructions to verify all proofs presented in Section 7, and to confirm that the size of the work matches the numbers we reported.
 Optionally, we provide the instructions to run the rest of non-relational proofs.

-The artifact is a docker image containing HOL Light and a fork of the s2n-bignum repository (called 'hol-bignum' in the paper for anonymicity) containing the proof suite presented in the paper.
+The artifact is a docker image containing HOL Light and a fork of the s2n-bignum repository (called 'hol-bignum' in the paper for anonymity) containing the proof suite presented in the paper.
-The artifact is available at [https://doi.org/XX.XXXX/zenodo.XXXXXXXX](https://doi.org/XX.XXXX/zenodo.XXXXXXXX).
-We do not require any large amount of system resources to run the artifact, we tested it on AArch64 Linux and Mac laptops.
+We do not require any large amount of system resources to run the artifact, we tested it on AArch64 Linux (Mac users may encounter some issues.)

 We claim all three badges: available, functional, and reusable.